AlgarDude/class_configs/README.md

 To use these: place them in (VV install)\config\rgmercs\class_configs

-*** *PLEASE NOTE* *** As of 5 Sep 2024, all of my custom functions have been fully integrated into the main branch and algar_include.lua is no longer required!
+*** *PLEASE NOTE* *** As of 23 Sep 2024, all of my custom functions have been fully integrated into the main branch and algar_include.lua is no longer required!
 Other updates:
 SHD is now fully integrated.
 BST is now fully integrated.
 BRD is now fully integrated.
-ENC is being tested for full integration.
+ENC is now fully integrated (as the "Modern Era" mode).
-SHM is my next project to integrate.
+SHM is being tested for full integration.

 THANK YOU FOR TESTING:
 If I've asked you to help me test a specific config, the below warnings likely don't apply!
 (Dont be skerd yo)